 There is a national and international backdrop of communities big and small impacting one another with both positive and negative effects whether resource exploitation or societal change.
 And we have all witnessed the shifting of seasons, changing weather patterns, reduced insect and bird life and the effects of urbanisation.
 Photo|Frome 2023 will thus showcase photography that exposes visitors to both global and local issues, with a wide variety of personal responses to contemporary themes.

-Aiming to create an even better festival than 2022 the organisers are seeking increased public, commercial and private sponsorship.
-We will also announce a volunteer programme to support the events.
+Aiming to create an even better festival the organisers are seeking increased public, commercial and private sponsorship.
+We will also soon announce a volunteer programme to support the events.

 Here is the calendar of events – mark the dates in your diary!